python/importlib_resources/README.md

                 pass
 ```

-If *module_name* has not been imported yet then it will be as a
+If *package_name* has not been imported yet then it will be as a
 side-effect of the call.
 The specified module is expected to be a
 package, otherwise `TypeError` is raised.
 The module is expected to
 have a loader specified on `__spec__.loader` which